coalio/Assistant/README.md

 1. Data analysis functions
 2. Plotting and visualization
-3. Memoize fpr faster indexing
+3. Memoize for higher performance
 4. Importing and exporting data to different file formats
 5. Integration with Torch and Torchnet for machine learning